As an Amazon Associate I earn from qualifying purchases made on our website. In addition, we have many other affiliates offers on the site.

 It’s recommended to perform these routines three times per week preferably before cardio workouts for maximum effect.

 Learn to Stretch

-One of the other least focused things that can help you become healthier and more resilient on the trail is to focus on stretching out the muscles you worked hard during the day.
+One of the other least focused things that can help you become healthier and more resilient on the trail is to focus on stretching out the muscles you worked hard on during the day.

 First thing in the morning, you can do some dynamic stretches before starting your hike with a few rounds of “the running man” and “high knees”.
 Then once you are done for the day you can perform static stretches on your sleeping pad (not inflatable, duh).

 Many people don’t properly help themselves by stretching their muscles after hiking hard all day.
 The best way to avoid soreness later on from hiking would be to focus on stretching those worked muscles so they don’t give out too quickly during those long days.

 Many stretches could help you become healthier and more resilient while taking a break or when setting up camp for the night focused around your calves and hamstrings that will do wonders.